Ultimate Corvallis Real Estate Investing Guide for 2026

 Price to Rent Ratio

-The price to rent ratio (p/r) is an illustration of what amount of rent can be charged in comparison to the cost of the asset.
-If median real estate prices are steep and median rents are weak — a high p/r, it will take longer for an investment to pay for itself and attain profitability.
-The less rent you can charge the higher the price-to-rent ratio, with a low p/r showing a better rent market.
+The price to rent ratio (p/r) is a comparison of median property prices and median rental rates that will show you how much rent the market can handle.
+If median home values are high and median rents are small — a high p/r— it will take longer for an investment to pay for itself and achieve profitability.
+The less rent you can charge the higher the price-to-rent ratio, with a low p/r showing a stronger rent market.

 Median Gross Rents